minio/docs-vsphere/source/tutorials/deploy-minio-tenant.rst

 MinIO limits one MinIO tenant per namespace.
 Create a new namespace *prior* to beginning the procedure.

-You can view and create namespaces in the vSphere interface by clicking the :guilabel:`Namespaces` tab for the cluster.
+You can view and create namespaces in the vCenter interface by clicking the :guilabel:`Namespaces` tab for the cluster.
 Click :guilabel:`New Namespace` to create a new namespace for the MinIO tenant.
 After creating the namespace, return to the :guilabel:`Namespaces` tab and click on the namespace you